OLYMPUS MYTHICAL TRAIL > ATHLETES MANUAL 2023

 - Being escorted or having a pacer anywhere outside the designated areas in Aid Stations

-C. Penalty of 180 minutes (3 hours) is imposed for the following
+C. Penalty of 10 minutes time is imposed for the following

 Cuts-off time barriers are enforced at the time of arrival at the checkpoint.
 The maximum allowed time for successfully completing the course is 30 hours.
-The race starts exactly at on Friday midnight (24:00h) and closes on Sunday morning (06:00h).
+The race starts exactly at on Friday midnight (24:00h) and closes on Sunday morning (06:30h due to individual starts).
 Those arriving after the final race cut-off are not considered finishers and are not awarded a medal.
 There are two intermediate cut-off points:

 Participants missing those intermediate cut-offs must hand-in their bib to the person in charge of the Aid Station (if requested, the number can be returned after the race by the Race Secretariat).